 Orphaned child domain controller information is not replicated to other domain controllers

-This article provides a solution to an issue where an orphaned child domain controller can't replicate information to other domain controllers in a domain.
+This article provides a solution to an issue where an orphaned child domain controller can't be replicated to other domain controllers.

 Original product version: Windows Server 2019, Windows Server 2016